a-xavier/oz_comics_search/README.md

     - ```python oz_comic_search.py "search term in quotes" -b issue/trade -n number``` General Synthax (-b and -n are optional)
     - ```python oz_comic_search.py "batman flash button" -b issue```  for all single issues of BATMAN/THE FLASH the button
     -  ```python oz_comic_search.py "paper girls" -b trade` -n 6``` for the 6th Trade of Paper Girls

+### Caveat
+Since this script works through web page scrapping, it **WILL** break if any changes are made to the store's online store (All store searches are functional as of 04/08/2021).
+Code is also messy, I need to replace individual function for each store to a store class with a search method in the future.

 (MIT LICENCE)